 The curriculum is designed to deliver an essential core curriculum in forensic science, together with specialized electives and intensive research in the area of interest.
-Students are expected to fulfill the requirements during four to five years of full-time study.
+Students are expected to fulfill the requirements during approximately five years of full-time study.

 |Degree Type||Doctor of Philosophy (Ph.D.)|